 transfer plates to the first vehicle.
 Both vehicles must be the same type (example: transfer plates from auto to auto, or truck to same weight class truck).
 Plates are transferable between spouses or same sex domestic partners.

-Complete form MV1 with the plate number you want to transfer on the application.
+To apply by mail: Complete form MV1 with the plate number you want to transfer on the application.

 Apply for license plates only